 - Protein: 10g

-Having said that, you may want to supplement your meals with other foods that will make up for what tuna lacks as it may be less filling on its own than other fish.
+Having said that, you may want to supplement your meals with other foods that’ll make up for what tuna lacks, as it may be less filling on its own than other fish.

 Also read: this is the sushi eel, did you taste it?

-Tuna has very low-fat content, in fact, it only has 2% of the overall fat in the American Heart Association (AHA) recommended daily allowance (RDA), which is 3.5 oz (3/4 cup) yet contains a good amount of omega-3 fatty acids.
+Tuna has a very low-fat content.
+In fact, it only has 2% of the overall fat in the American Heart Association (AHA) recommended daily allowance (RDA), which is 3.5 oz (3/4 cup).
+Yet it contains a good amount of omega-3 fatty acids.

-Different varieties of tuna have been found to contain different amounts of fat.
-We’ve listed the different tuna types based on their fat content from most to least fatty: fresh bluefin, canned white albacore tuna, canned light tuna, fresh skipjack tuna, and fresh yellowfin tuna.
+Different varieties of tuna have been found to contain varying amounts of fat.
+Here are the different tuna types based on their fat content from most to least fatty: fresh bluefin tuna, canned white albacore tuna, canned light tuna, fresh skipjack tuna, and fresh yellowfin tuna.

-Tuna meat has 5 grams of protein for every ounce of it which is a good source of this nutrient aside from other types of meat like poultry, pork or beef.
+Tuna meat has 5 grams of protein for every ounce of it, which makes it a good source of this nutrient aside from other types of meat like poultry, pork, or beef.